20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

-Translation: “You’re too young to understand.”
-Unsurprisingly, this doesn’t go over well.
-Teens live firmly in the now, so they won’t appreciate this time-travel logic.
-Instead, meet them where they are and save the wisdom drops for later.
+“Oh, you are too young to understand.”
+Apparently, this doesn’t go well.
+The teens live out here, in the now; they’re not really into time-travel logic.
+Instead of this, meet them where they are and save your drops of wisdom for later.

 “Are you really going out in that?”